Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 	2. [Assign Hits](#user-content-AssignHits_InvasionCombatStep)

 **End of an Invasion Combat**:
-If before a Combat Round would begin, either the attacker or the defender does not have troops on the planet the Invasion Combat is taking place, the Invasion Combat ends:
+If before a Combat Round would begin, either the attacker or the defender does not have ground units on the planet the Invasion Combat is taking place, the Invasion Combat ends:

-* If the attacker still has troops on the planet at this point, she wins the Invasion Combat.
+* If the attacker still has ground units on the planet at this point, she wins the Invasion Combat.
 The defender's [installations](#user-content-Installation) on the planet are destroyed and the attacker takes control of the planet, exhausted. <!-- Finally, the attacker may replace one of her [Ground Forces](#user-content-GroundForce) on the planet with a [Shock Troop](#user-content-ShockTroop). -->
-* Else (if the attacker no longer has troops on the planet, regardless of whether the defender has any), the defender wins the Invasion Combat.
+* Else (if the attacker no longer has ground units on the planet, regardless of whether the defender has any), the defender wins the Invasion Combat.
 The attacker's [PDSs](#user-content-PDS) on the planet are destroyed.

 ### 1) Pre-Combat <a name="PreCombat_InvasionCombatStep"></a>
 #### 1.a) Bombardment <a name="Bombardment_InvasionCombatStep"></a>
 <div>

 Ships with the [bombardment (*n*)](#user-content-Bombardment_unitAbility) ability that have been assigned to bombard this planet in the previous [Planetary Landing](#user-content-PlanetaryLandings_TacticalActionStep) step bombard it.
 Each bombarding ship performs *n* combat rolls.
-Sum up the total number of hits scored across all ships. <!-- Deduce from this total the number of [planetary shields](#user-content-PlanetaryShield_unitAbility) the units on the planet have. --> The result is the number of hits the defender must assign to her troops on the planet.
+Sum up the total number of hits scored across all ships. <!-- Deduce from this total the number of [planetary shields](#user-content-PlanetaryShield_unitAbility) the units on the planet have. --> The result is the number of hits the defender must assign to her ground units on the planet.

 **Bombarding to neutrality**:
-If the defender is unable to assign all the bombardment hits the planet received (because she did not have enough troops), the planet [turns neutral](#user-content-PlanetTurnsNeutral).
+If the defender is unable to assign all the bombardment hits the planet received (because she did not have enough ground units), the planet [turns neutral](#user-content-PlanetTurnsNeutral).
 The bombarding player may choose to omit this effect.
 </div>

 #### 1.b) Invasion Defence <a name="InvasionDefence_InvasionCombatStep"></a>
 <div>

 The units with the [Invasion Defence (*n*)](#user-content-InvasionDefence_unitAbility) ability defending the planet may perform *n* combat rolls.
-The attacker then assigns these hits to the attacking troops.
+The attacker then assigns these hits to the attacking ground units.
 </div>

 ### 2) Invasion Combat Combat Round <a name="InvasionCombatCombatRound_InvasionCombatStep"></a>
 #### 2.a) Perform Combat Rolls <a name="PerformCombatRolls_InvasionCombatStep"></a>
 <div>

-Each troop on the planet performs as many [Combat Rolls](#user-content-CombatRoll) as its [Combat Dice](#user-content-CombatDice) characteristic.
+Each ground unit on the planet performs as many [Combat Rolls](#user-content-CombatRoll) as its [Combat Dice](#user-content-CombatDice) characteristic.
 All dice are rolled simultaneously.
 </div>

 #### 2.b) Assign Hits <a name="AssignHits_InvasionCombatStep"></a>
 <div>

-First, the **attacker** must assign to her troops the hits scored by the defender.
+First, the **attacker** must assign to her ground unit the hits scored by the defender.
 Then the **defender** does the same with the hits scored by the attacker.
 </div>

 ## Systems <a name="Systems"></a>